 What resources do we need to assess the need for and to complete DPIAs?

 You need a structured approach with examples for your type of organisation.
 You must also have your Data Protection Officer or DPL involved throughout the process.
 The DPO is responsible for guiding your ‘data owners’ through the process.
 9ine’s DPO Essentials service provides your organisation with the full DPIA structure, a GDPR Compliance Toolkit, and examples of processing activities.
 For schools we have examples in all areas, including:

 Also included are practical policies, processes and procedures (with procedures being the most important for the principle of accountability) such as:

-- Data Protection Safe Handling Policy (Defines working practice for handling of all documents)
+- Data Protection Safe Handling Policy (defines working practice for the handling of all documents)